-In May 2005 a consortium led by the Center for International Earth Science Information Network (CIESIN) at Columbia University, which included the Yale Center for Environmental Law and Policy (YCELP), the University of New Hampshire Water Systems Analysis Group, the Wildlife Conservation Society, and the Columbia University Tropical Agriculture Program, submitted a proposal to the Millennium Challenge Corporation (MCC) in response to the MCC's search for a natural resources management indicator.
+In May 2005 a consortium led by the Center for International Earth Science Information Network (CIESIN) at Columbia University, which included the Yale Center for Environmental Law and Policy (YCELP), the University of New Hampshire Water Systems Analysis Group, the Wildlife Conservation Society, and the Columbia University Tropical Agriculture Program, submitted a proposal to the U.S. Millennium Challenge Corporation (MCC) in response to the MCC's search for a natural resources management indicator.
 In July 2006 MCC selected a revised version of the proposal.

 In 2006 CIESIN began producing the Natural Resources Management Index (NRMI), made up of four indicators calculated by CIESIN with data from international sources: